 “I’ll take that, son,” this Beorgan had insisted.
 “If the lords catch you with it,” he whispered, “they might kill you.
 I will give it back to you when you’re ready.
 I promise.”
 The man then looked into his eyes.
 Agon believed him and handed over the sword.

 When, twenty years later, Beorgan passed Agon with the “Permissions” in hand, the gray-eyed fugitive’s eyes were drawn to something glinting just above the back hem of the heavyset man’s cloak—and below the lower limit of his unkempt hair.
 Agon stared at the half-hidden pommel, and bit his lip to prevent any sound of astonishment from coming forth.
 He had often dreamed of that blade.

 Beorgan handed up the papers.
 Drefan perused them.

 “These do not look official.
 Shouldn’t there, uh, shouldn’t there be a wax seal?”

 “They are official, Sir,” said Beorgan.
 “They are official.
 Here, let me show you.
-May I?” he asked reaching for the documents.
+May I?” he asked reaching for the documents and turning them around.
 Drefan leaned down as Beorgan pointed.
 “Here, it says that Agon, having served his lord well at Dranda,” he said, emphasizing the last word and shifting his eyes toward Agon, “shall be permitted to travel to Fritha.”